Northwest Airlines Flight 85: Later events

 N661US was not damaged during the incident and it was returned to service with Northwest Airlines.

 By January 2004, the Air Line Pilots Association awarded the "Superior Airmanship Award" to the crew of Northwest 85.

 On February 24, 2009, the aircraft involved in the incident, along with the other 747-400s in Northwest Airlines' fleet, joined the Delta Air Lines fleet as part of the Northwest-Delta Air Lines merger.
 On September 8, 2015, it left Honolulu, Hawaii for its final flight and was retired on arrival at Atlanta, Georgia's Hartsfield–Jackson Atlanta International Airport.
 It was transferred to the adjacent Delta Flight Museum for public display at the end of April 2016.
 After being moved to its current position, a special permanent exhibit called the 747 Experience was constructed alongside the aircraft, and was formally opened on March 28, 2017.

 Dramatization

-The Discovery Channel Canada / National Geographic TV series Mayday featured the incident in a Season 11 episode titled Turning Point.
+The Discovery Channel Canada TV series Mayday featured the incident in a Season 11 episode titled Turning Point.